Healthcare Mentoring Toolkit

 - Section 10: Career Development — This section helps mentees develop a better understanding of the meaning of professionalism in healthcare.

-- Section 11: References and Resources— Complete list of the references that were cited for each section, as well as additional resources on mentoring programs and useful Web sites.
+- Section 12: References and Resources — Complete list of the references that were cited for each section, as well as additional resources on mentoring programs and useful websites.

 For New and Existing Mentoring Programs

-Section 11 contains resources for beginning a new mentoring program.
-This toolkit is designed to be an adjunct to on-going and established programs.
 Not every hospital has a formal mentoring program.
-Employees who want to mentor others outside of a formal mentoring program are encouraged to use this toolkit as a resource.
+Employees who want to be a mentor outside of a formal mentoring program are encouraged to use this toolkit as a resource.